ari476/TimerSyncAndroidStudio/README.md

 timer sync between some of phone - designed for a football game

 # How to use
-You just need to get the apk and you can use in applicatino
+You just need to get the apk and you can use in application

 Note that you must be connected to the network